 Hope is “such a white concept,” Heglar said.
 “You’re supposed to have the courage first, then you have the action, then you have the hope.
 But white people put hope at the front.
 Their insistence on hope for all of these years has led to exactly where?
 Nowhere.”

-Working in the climate movement while trying to process climate grief can be difficult for people of color, whose voices are so often silenced and ignored.
+Working in the climate movement while trying to process climate grief can be difficult for people of colour, whose voices are so often silenced and ignored.

-People of color are connected by historical trauma.
+People of colour are connected by historical trauma.
 And when we come together and share our experiences, we can help reshape this world into something new.

 As Kritee said, “We are part of a river of grief.
 And we are never alone.”